Bryan De La Cruz Player Props: Marlins vs. Tigers

-On Saturday, Bryan De La Cruz (.625 slugging percentage in past 10 games, including four home runs) and the Miami Marlins face the Detroit Tigers, whose starting pitcher will be Beau Brieske.
-First pitch is at 4:10 PM ET.
+The Miami Marlins, including Bryan De La Cruz and his .641 slugging percentage over his past 10 games, battle starting pitcher Tarik Skubal and the Detroit Tigers at LoanDepot park, Sunday at 1:40 PM ET.

-He racked up two extra-base hits in his previous appearance (2-for-4 with a double, a home run and three RBI) against the Tigers.
+He had a hitless performance in his previous game (0-for-3) against the Tigers.

 Bryan De La Cruz Game Info & Props vs. the Tigers